unionlabs/union/docs/docs/06_joining_the_testnet/01_obtaining_uniond.md

 Note the usage of the flags and arguments we pass to `docker run` run here:

-- `-u $(id -u):(id -g)` ensures that the Docker container is being created and ran with the current user and their permissions
+- `-u $(id -u):(id -g)` ensures that the container is being created and ran with the current user and their permissions
 - `-v ~/.union:/.union` mounts the folder we created to the `/.union` folder of the container
 - `-it` ensures we are running the container interactively